amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 end)
 ```

-After that we will pass the values we build for the `set` operator.
-Instead of `unquote` this time we will use [`unquote_splicing`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote_splicing/1) because we are passing a list of expressions, instead of one expression.
+After that, we will pass the values we build for the `set` operator.
+Instead of `unquote` this time, we will use [`unquote_splicing`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote_splicing/1) because we are passing a list of expressions, instead of one expression.

 ```elixir
 defmacro custom_on_conflict_update_replace_all(queryable) do